 Disease or medical conditions, especially endocrine or immune system disorders

 Sometimes parasites, such as mites, invade your dog's ears.
-Infections with parasites is contagious between dogs, and may also contribute to the formation of yeast or bacterial infections in their ears.
+Infection caused by parasites is contagious between dogs, and may also contribute to the formation of yeast or bacterial infections in their ears.
 Mites can also affect other pets and pet owners, so you will want to treat mite and other parasitic infections ASAP to prevent them from spreading to other animals or yourself.

 Check with Your Vet